gumyr/build123d/docs/tutorial_joints.rst

 .. literalinclude:: tutorial_joints.py
     :start-after: [A screw to attach the hinge to the box]
-    :end-before: [Connect the parts together]
+    :end-before: [End of screw creation]

 Here a simple :class:`~direct_api.RigidJoint` is bound to the top of the screw head such that it can be connected to the hinge's :class:`~direct_api.CylindricalJoint`.